-Reports from the Instrumental Instruction Service to local councillors, as in previous years, will continue to include information relating to YMI funded activities and opportunities where appropriate.
+Reports from the Music Instruction & Performance team to local councillors, as in previous years, will continue to include information relating to YMI funded activities and opportunities where appropriate.
 Local councillors will again be made aware of Creative Scotland funding and the positive impact this has on our ability to offer quality music making opportunities across Moray.